annamenacher/BLESS/README.md

 ## Code

 ### Abstract
-Code to run the mass-univariate method Firth regression, which fits a model at each voxel independently, the Bayesian spatial model BSGLMM, and our method BLESS & BB- BLESS.
+Code to run the mass-univariate method Firth regression, which fits a model at each voxel independently, the Bayesian spatial model BSGLMM, and our method BLESS-VI & BB- BLESS.
 Additionally, we provide all code to generate figures & acquire cluster size distributions via FSL in a shell script.

 ### Description